3astbeast/RedTailIndicators/README.md

 - Configurable cooldown timer to prevent spam
 - Fallback to standard .wav sound files if voice generation fails

+**VWAP Fib Bands (Built-In)**
+- Optional standard deviation bands and Fibonacci sub-bands wrapped around the Session VWAP — similar to the standalone RedTail VWAP Fib Bands indicator, but integrated directly into Auto-VWAP so you don't need a separate indicator on your chart
+- Two configurable σ band pairs: ±Band 1 (default 1.0σ, solid) and ±Band 2 (default 2.0σ, dashed)
+- Fibonacci sub-bands interpolated between VWAP and ±Band 2 at configurable ratios (default: 0.236, 0.382, 0.5, 0.618, 0.786)
+- Optional graduated fill zones between the band pairs with configurable opacity
+- Right-edge labels with σ notation for bands and decimal notation for fibs
+- Independent color and line style settings for Band 1, Band 2, and Fib sub-bands

 ---

 ### 🔴 [RedTail VWAP Fib Bands](https://github.com/3astbeast/RedTail-VWAP-Fib-Bands)

 A MIDAS VWAP indicator for NinjaTrader 8 with three standard deviation band pairs and configurable Fibonacci sub-bands interpolated between them.
 Based on Paul Levine's MIDAS (Market Interpretation/Data Analysis System) methodology — not a replacement for the standard session VWAP, but a complementary tool that frames the VWAP within a volatility envelope for identifying mean-reversion zones, trend extensions, and statistical extremes.

+> Converted from Pine Script by Zeiierman (CC BY-NC-SA 4.0).

 **How It Differs From Standard VWAP**
-- Unlike the standard VWAP, this indicator wraps it in three band pairs (±1σ, ±2σ, ±3σ) plus Fibonacci sub-bands, creating a complete volatility framework around the VWAP anchor
+- Standard VWAP gives you one line — this indicator wraps it in three band pairs (±1σ, ±2σ, ±3σ) plus Fibonacci sub-bands, creating a complete volatility framework around the VWAP anchor
 - Uses MIDAS-style anchoring — Session (futures open), Timeframe (Daily/Weekly/Monthly/Quarterly/Yearly), or a fixed Date anchor — rather than being limited to a single session reset
 - Fibonacci sub-bands are interpolated between MIDAS and the ±3σ extremes, giving you intermediate reference levels between the standard deviation bands (e.g., 0.333 ≈ ±1σ, 0.5 = midpoint, 0.667 ≈ ±2σ, 0.786 = deep extension)